lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 Now that we have seen what the base class provides, we will now walkthrough the code for the derived FaceDetectionClass class to see how a model is implemented.

-Start by deriving FaceDetectionClass from the BaseDetection class and adding some new member variables that will be needed.
+FaceDetectionClass is derived from the BaseDetection class and adding some new member variables that will be needed.

 ```cpp
 struct FaceDetectionClass : BaseDetection {